Sharnol Adriana

-Sharnol Leonard Adriana (born November 13, 1970) is a Curaçaoan-Dutch baseball player and coach.
+Sharnol Leonard Adriana (born 13 November 1970) is a Curaçaoan-Dutch baseball player and coach.
 He spent several minor league seasons in the Toronto Blue Jays organization before moving to the Mexican League.
 As of 2020, he is a coach for the Spokane Indians.
+Adriana was a member of the Netherlands national baseball team at the 2000 Summer Olympics in Sydney and the 2004 Summer Olympics in Athens.

 Early years

 Born in Willemstad, Adriana began his professional baseball career after being taken in the 15th round of the 1991 MLB Draft by the Toronto Blue Jays.
 The Blue Jays assigned him to their St. Catharines Blue Jays farm team, where he hit .206-.311-.341 as the regular shortstop.
 In 1992, he was the second baseman for the Dunedin Blue Jays and he hit .276-.369-.333.
 In 1993, the 22-year-old was struggling with the AA Knoxville Smokies, where his line read .215-.308-.243 as the backup to Joe Lis Jr.